govindKAG/vim-notes/vim notes.md

 - use :w !diff % - to see changes since last save.

 - when in bash/zsh use ctrl+x ctrl+e to edit the current command in vim

+- when it comes to executing code from within vim, the vim-slime plugin seems to be the way to go.
+It is just slinging text back and forth between tmux panes, an easy to understand model that is very flexible and keeps the focus on vim.